ianeaa/PA4_Argamosa_2ECE-B/README.md

 This is for my Programming Assignment 4 containing my codes for Experiment 4 - Data Wrangling and Visualization

+## Instructions
+- Download the ECE Board Exam 2 dataset found on this link: https://bit.ly/ECEBoardExamDataset

+- Write a Python script/code in the Jupyter Notebook to do the given problems

-**ECE BOARD EXAM PROBLEM**: Using data wrangling and data visualization technique with storytelling, analyze the data and present different (i) data frames; and (ii) visuals using the dataset given
+## **ECE BOARD EXAM PROBLEM**
+Using data wrangling and data visualization technique with storytelling, analyze the data and present different (i) data frames; and (ii) visuals using the dataset given

 **1**.
 Create the following data frames based on the format provided: